 Elevation Gain: 50 metres

-This in-and-out trail, located just off Highway 40 in Kananaskis, is an excellent, moderate-level hike that’s an easy drive for a quick day trip.
+Located just off Highway 40 in Kananaskis, this in-and-out trail is an excellent moderate-level hike that’s an easy drive for a quick day trip.
 From the trailhead, the hike heads upwards along a well-marked route until reaching a relatively flat clearing below Mount Arethusa and circling through the larches.
-For an added challenge and a better view, the hike to Little Arethusa’s summit adds two km and 300 m of elevation up scree and loose rocks, but it’s worth it to see the sea of yellow in the valley below.
+For an added challenge and a better view, the hike to Little Arethusa’s summit adds two kilometres to the distance and 300 metres of elevation up scree and loose rocks, but it’s worth it to see the sea of yellow in the valley below.